 - Choose the identifier from the drop-down menu

 - Check the My Data Items column to the right and make sure you’ve marked up the right element

 - Repeat steps 4-6 until you’ve tagged all the relevant properties

 - Using the drop-down menu decide whether to use JSON-LD or Microdata

 - Copy and paste the relevant code to your page code.

 It’s worth noting that if you use microdata, you’ll need to copy and paste the highlighted code to the HTML of your page.
 If using JSON-LD, you’ll need to add the script block to the head section of your HTML.
-While the JSON-LD option sounds easier – it’s just one simple copy-and-paste job – Google does seem to prefer microdata.
-So, if you have the resource, it’s worth copy and pasting the highlighted data into the relevant sections of your
+Clearly, it’s easier to implement JSON-LD.
+And as it’s the preferred type of structured data, we’d always recommend using this over MicroData.

 Using WordPress Plugins for SCHEMA Markup

 If you’re using a CMS like WordPress, it might be worth looking into using a SCHEMA plugin service rather than adding the code manually.
 There are plenty on the market from paid services to free.
 Of course, the paid versions offer better features but don’t discount the free ones.
 If you’re on a budget you’ll still get the option for some basic SCHEMA markup features including shortcodes, custom icons, pro / con lists and more.
 Each tool is relatively easy to use, so take a look at our favourite 5 schema plugins below: